Business Tax Requirements

 Any person or business having a location within the city limits of Tallahassee that engages in any business activity must pay an occupational business tax and obtain a Business Tax Certificate.

 Business Tax Certificates expire September 30 and may be renewed on or after July 1 of each year.
 On October 1, they are delinquent and subject to penalties each month thereafter.
-New certificates are issued at any time during the year and are prorated January 1 and April 1.
+New certificates are issued at any time during the year and are prorated April 1 thru September 30.

 A Business Tax Certificate (formerly called occupational license) is issued by the City of Tallahassee Treasurer Clerk for the privilege of engaging in any business, occupation or profession.
-Anyone providing merchandise or services to the public, even through a one-person company or home-based occupation, must obtain a Business Tax Certificate.
+Anyone providing merchandise or services to the public, even a one-person company , home-based occupation or web-based business must obtain a Business Tax Certificate.
 A City of Tallahassee Business Tax Certificate does not replace or eliminate any other city or state requirements for taxes or licenses.

 Businesses that open and are operating for business prior to obtaining a Business Tax Certificate are subject to a 25% penalty on the assessed business tax.
 This penalty and the penalties for late renewal of the Business Tax Certificate is pursuant to the Florida State Statue 205.053, which states:

-- All licenses shall be sold by the appropriate tax collector beginning July 1 of each year, are due and payable on or before September 30 of each year, and expire on September 30 of the succeeding year.
+- All business tax receipts shall be sold by the appropriate tax collector beginning July 1 of each year, are due and payable on or before September 30 of each year, and expire on September 30 of the succeeding year.
 If September 30 falls on a weekend or holiday, the tax is due and payable on or before the first working day following September 30.
-Provisions for partial licenses may be made in the resolution or ordinance authorizing such licenses.
-Licenses that are not renewed when due and payable are delinquent and subject to a delinquency penalty of 10 percent for the month of October, plus an additional 5 percent penalty for each subsequent month of delinquency until paid.
+Provisions for partial receipts may be made in the resolution or ordinance authorizing such receipts.
+Receipts that are not renewed when due and payable are delinquent and subject to a delinquency penalty of 10 percent for the month of October, plus an additional 5 percent penalty for each subsequent month of delinquency until paid.
 However, the total delinquency penalty may not exceed 25 percent of the occupational license tax for the delinquent establishment.

-- Any person who engages in or manages any business, occupation, or profession without first obtaining a local occupational license, if required, is subject to a penalty of 25 percent of the license due, in addition to any other penalty provided by law or ordinance.
+- Any person who engages in or manages any business, occupation, or profession without first obtaining a local business tax receipt, if required, is subject to a penalty of 25 percent of the license due, in addition to any other penalty provided by law or ordinance.

-- Any person who engages in any business, occupation, or profession covered by this chapter, who does not pay the required occupational license tax within 150 days after the initial notice of tax due, and who does not obtain the required occupational license is subject to civil actions and penalties, including court costs, reasonable attorneys' fees, additional administrative costs incurred as a result of collection efforts, and a penalty of up to $250.
+- Any person who engages in any business, occupation, or profession covered by this chapter, who does not pay the required business tax within 150 days after the initial notice of tax due, and who does not obtain the required receipt is subject to civil actions and penalties, including court costs, reasonable attorneys' fees, additional administrative costs incurred as a result of collection efforts, and a penalty of up to $250.

 City of Tallahassee Code of Ordinance Chapter 18 Sec.
 18-33.
 Business tax certificate required.